LoRA-Edit: Controllable First-Frame-Guided Video Editing via Mask-Aware LoRA Fine-Tuning: Experiments

 \subsection{Ablation Studies}

-\paragraph{Disentangling Edits and Background.} To validate the effectiveness of spatial conditioning in separating edited regions from preserved content, we conduct an ablation study comparing our method with and without spatial condition inputs.
+\textbf{Disentangling Edits and Background.} To validate the effectiveness of mask conditioning in separating edited regions from preserved content, we conduct an ablation study comparing our method using a foreground-background mask against a baseline version without it.
 Figure~\ref{fig:abl_disentangle} shows the results.
 On the left, the goal is to apply a hair color change.
-Without spatial conditioning, the edit is applied globally, altering the lighting across the frame.
-In contrast, with spatial conditioning, the model localizes the change to the hair region while leaving the background untouched.
-A similar effect is observed in the right example, where clothing edits are confined to the target area only when spatial condition is used. \paragraph{Appearance Control in Propagated Edits.} We conduct an ablation to evaluate the impact of using edited frames beyond the first frame for controlling appearance in edits propagation.
+Without mask conditioning, the edit is applied globally, altering the lighting across the frame.
+In contrast, with mask conditioning, the model localizes the change to the hair region while leaving the background untouched.
+Similarly, in the right example, clothing edits are confined to the target area only with mask conditioning. \textbf{Appearance Control in Propagated Edits.} We conduct an ablation to evaluate the impact of using edited frames beyond the first frame for controlling appearance in edits propagation.
 Figure~\ref{fig:abl_reference} compares two settings: using only the first frame as input versus adding an edited frame at a later timestep.
 While using only the first frame can still generate reasonable results, incorporating an additional edited frame offers stronger control over the appearance, leading to more consistent and accurate propagation of the intended edit.